 I see the smile, its half way there I wonder if It really care So many faces So many times I guess the smile Comes from the rhyme …it’s still an ass kicking smile

 I remember the night Dan wrote this as he watched me on stage.
 After emerging from the dressing room, I saw him standing by the bar, nervous and kind.
 I read it out loud in front of him and was instantly embarrassed.
 What did he see?
 I thought.
 Another compliment I struggled to believe.

 But even then, in the thick of self-doubt and insecurity, there was something inside me that knew; something that made me hold on to this piece of paper for over 20 years.
 It’s the same thing that helped me break away from Kevin, knowing I wasn’t living in my truth.
 The same force that keeps me believing I am worth more than my the sum of my fears.

 We all have pieces of personal history that remind us how far we’ve come.
-And sometimes, they echo what we knew all along, but were hidden behind our youth.
+And sometimes, they echo what we knew all along, but are hidden behind our youth.
 If I knew Dan’s last name, I’d look him up to thank him for being such an integral part of mine.